by | Nov 21, 2013 | Blog

 Let’s look at the goal of “losing weight”.
 First of all, if you want to lose weight, what do you hope to gain from it?
 In other words, what do you REALLY want?

-You probably want to have more energy, be healthier, have more vitality, and maybe fit into an old pair of jeans.
+You probably want to look and feel great in summer clothes.
 So, rather than write “I want to lose xx amount of pounds”, try writing what you really want.
 Which might sound something like this:

 “I want to have more energy, be healthier, have more vitality, and fit into this pair of jeans”.